 Supplier Code of Conduct

 Nuro, Inc. is committed to the highest standards of product quality, safety, and business integrity.
 We want to ensure that working conditions in our supply chain are safe, that workers are treated with respect and dignity, and that our suppliers’ operations are conducted in a manner consistent with protecting the natural environment.
-We expect all of our suppliers and their subcontractors to share the principles which are expressed in this Supplier Code of Conduct (“Code”) and to replicate these standards further down the supply chain.
+We expect all of our suppliers and their subcontractors agreeing to this code to share the principles which are expressed in this Supplier Code of Conduct (“Code”) and to replicate these standards further down the supply chain.

 The term “Supplier” or “Suppliers” means any natural person or business entity that is the source for goods or services, back to the primary production level.
 The Code is applicable to all Suppliers, including workers and employees of any of those Suppliers (including permanent, temporary, contract agency and migrant workers).
 This includes all workers providing work at a Supplier location, such as under an employment agency or service provider.
 It also applies to every subcontractor and third-party labor agency who performs work for our Suppliers pursuant to their contracts with us.